wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 - An Azure subscription that contains a virtual network that either contains or is connected to the Active Directory Domain Services

-The Azure virtual machines you create for Windows Virtual Desktop must be:
+The Azure VMs you create for Windows Virtual Desktop must be:

 - Standard domain-joined or Hybrid AD-joined.
-Virtual machines can't be Azure AD-joined.
+VMs can't be Azure AD-joined.
 - Running one of the supported OS images.

 ### Supported Remote Desktop clients